 Preparation for the drought-planning exercise began in 2020 with the hiring of a graduate research assistant (GRA), working out of the National Drought Mitigation Center (NDMC).
-The four NRDs and NeDNR shared the cost of supporting the GRA, with NeDNR responsible for 50% and the NRDs collectively responsible for the other 50%.
-Under NeDNR supervision, in 2021 the GRA and NeDNR staff did extensive research on climate history, regulatory policies, and prior drought impacts in the Basin.
-This information was used to determine the type of exercise to hold, how to prioritize specific drought impacts, and the types of management actions that might be used to maintain Compact compliance.
+Research conducted in 2021 by the GRA and NeDNR staff was used to determine the type of exercise to hold, how to prioritize specific drought impacts, and the types of management actions that might be used to maintain Compact compliance.